NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/NWBExplorer/README.md

 ## Objective

-1. Objective A. Create a Django based Geppetto application for NWB Explorer
+1. Objective A. Create a Django based Geppetto application for NWB Explorer - COMPLETED
-1. Objective B. Create a NWB Model Interpreter which uses PyNWB
+1. Objective B. Create a NWB Model Interpreter which uses PyNWB - COMPLETED
-1. Objective C. Hook up preexisting frontend to visualise content of NWB2 file
+1. Objective C. Hook up preexisting frontend to visualise content of NWB2 file - COMPLETED

 ## Approach and Plan